CloudBerry Backup supports BitLocker-encrypted volume backup and restore.

 Note that if you have system partitions encrypted with BitLocker, it is highly recommended not to use the BitLocker encryption to back them up.
 Instead, you can use the built-in encryption of Backup for Windows.

-This recommendation comes because image-based backups can be corrupted if a partition is BitLocker-encrypted.
+This recommendation comes because image-based backups can be easily corrupted if a partition is BitLocker-encrypted.
 For these partitions, VSS (Volume Shadow Copy) is not available.
 This can cause the following issues on restore: the operating system may not start properly and result in a BSOD message BAD_SYSTEM_CONFIG_INFO

 If you deselect the Keep BitLocker check box, the volume will be backed up decrypted.